The word “transparency” gets bandied around a lot by local government officials—not just here in Bloomington.

 Performance: Accessibility of meeting documents.
 A performance metric of the records/meeting officer will be to ensure that all pages of meeting documents posted to the city’s website for any board or commission are accessible—that is, are not merely scanned images, but include digital text.
 The records/meeting officer will work with departmental staff who are responsible for preparing meeting documents and provide training on ways to test the accessibility of documents and to repair any defects.

 Performance: Accuracy, redundancy of calendar feeds.
 A performance metric of the records/meeting officer will be to ensure that the existing digital calendar feeds for all board and commission calendar feeds are accurate and not redundant.
 The records/meeting officer will work with departmental staff to ensure that digital calendar feeds include links to remote access (Zoom), and to relevant supporting documents.
+The records/meeting officer will help make sure that canceled meetings are labeled as “canceled” for digital calendar feeds.

 Performance: Links to docs referenced during meetings.
 A performance metric of the records/meeting officer will be to ensure that any documents displayed on-screen at a public meeting are provided to the public through a link displayed in the chat box for the hybrid (Zoom) interface.
 This work will entail working with departmental staff to ensure that relevant documents exist in B Clear Docs before the meeting starts.